GetSafariTours

 Is Zanzibar Safe?

-• Stone Town: During the day, Stone Town is safe and bustling.
+• Stone Town: During the day, Stone Town is safe and busy.
 You will get lost in the winding alleys, which is part of the charm.
-However, is Zanzibar safe at night?
-We recommend sticking to main, well-lit squares after dark.
-Bag snatching by scooters can happen.
+After dark, stick to main, well-lit squares; bag-snatching by scooter does happen.

-• The Beaches: Northern beaches like Nungwi and Kendwa are generally very safe.
-However, be firm but polite with "Beach Boys" (Papasi)—touts selling tours or trinkets.
-While mostly harmless, some can be aggressive or sell low-quality tours.
+• The beaches: Northern beaches like Nungwi and Kendwa are generally very safe.
+Be firm but polite with "Beach Boys" (Papasi), the touts selling tours and trinkets.
+Most are harmless, but some get pushy or sell low-quality tours.

-• Island Life: Violent crime against tourists is rare, but theft from unattended bags on the beach is common.
+• Theft: Violent crime against tourists is rare.
+Theft from unattended bags on the beach is common.

-The beaches in Nungwi and Kendwa are generally very safe and patrolled.
-To make sure you pick a secure and reputable hotel, check our list of the Best Zanzibar Resorts: A Luxury Guide for Families & Honeymoons.
+To pick a secure and reputable hotel, see our list of the Best Zanzibar Resorts: A Luxury Guide for Families & Honeymoons.

 Is Arusha Safe?

-Arusha is the "Geneva of Africa" and the gateway to your safari.
-Is Arusha safe?
-Generally, yes, but it is notorious for aggressive touts known as "flycatchers."
-They may swarm your vehicle or follow you on the street trying to sell safaris.
+Arusha is the gateway to the Northern Circuit safari and home to the international tribunals that earned it the "Geneva of Africa" tag.
+It is generally safe, but it has a reputation for aggressive touts known as "flycatchers" who may swarm your vehicle or follow you on the street trying to sell safaris.
 They are annoying, not dangerous.

-• Safety Tip: Do not book a safari on the street corner in Arusha.
+• Safety tip: Do not book a safari on a street corner in Arusha.
 Scams are common.
 Book with a reputable operator before you arrive.
+See Best Tanzania Safari Companies for how to vet one.

-• Walking: It is safe to walk in the city center during the day, but avoid the area near the central bus station if you have luggage, as it’s a hotspot for pickpockets.
+• Walking: It is safe to walk in the city center during the day, but avoid the area around the central bus station if you are carrying luggage.
+Pickpockets work that block.

 Is Dar es Salaam Safe?

-• Transport: Avoid local commuter buses (daladalas) if you have valuables.
-Do not hail random taxis off the street, especially at night.
+• Transport: Avoid local commuter buses (daladalas) if you are carrying anything valuable.
+Do not hail random taxis off the street, especially after dark.
 Use Uber or Bolt, or arrange a transfer through your hotel.

-• The "CBD" Rule: The city center (CBD) is safe during business hours but empties out and becomes risky after dark.
-The Peninsula (Masaki/Oyster Bay) is an expat hub and is generally safer, with better security at restaurants and hotels.
+• The CBD rule: The city center (CBD) is safe during business hours but empties out and gets risky after dark.
+The Peninsula (Masaki and Oyster Bay) is an expat hub and is generally safer, with better security at restaurants and hotels.

 Is it Safe on Safari?

-• Camps: At night, you may hear hyenas or lions near your tent.
-This is normal!
-Do not unzip your tent at night, and always use the "askari" (guard) service provided by lodges to walk you to your room.
+• Camps at night: You may hear hyenas or lions near your tent.
+That is normal.
+Do not unzip the flap to look out.
+Use the "askari" (guard) service the lodge provides to walk you to your room after dark.

 Safety for Specific Travelers